 5. Risk Register

-A Risk Register is a document that contains all information about identified risks, including their status and mitigation plans.
+A Risk Register is usually a document that contains all information about identified risks, including their status and mitigation plans.

 Features